Securitisation 2024 Comparisons

 Generally, the external effect of the transfer of a creditor’s claim first refers to the effect of the transfer in relation to the debtor.
 According to Article 546 of the Civil Code, any transfer of a creditor’s claim is invalid against the debtor unless the debtor has been informed.
 This means if a debtor has not received notice of the transfer of the creditor’s claim, the transferee cannot, on its own, assert the right against the debtor.

 The external effect of the transfer of a creditor’s claim also includes the effect on the creditors of the transferor and any third parties.
 Although it’s not a requirement, the transfer of account receivables can be registered in the Registration and Public Notice System of PBOC’s Credit Reference Centre.
-According to Article 768 of the Civil Code and Article 66 of the Interpretation of the Supreme People’s Court on the Application of the Security System of the Civil Code of the People’s Republic of China (the Interpretation of the Security System), when one account receivable is the underlying asset of a factoring, pledge, and transfer simultaneously, the People’s Court will determine the order of priority based on factors such as whether the registration of transfer has been completed, the time order of the registration, and the arrival time of the notice of the transfer to the debtor.
+According to Article 768 of the Civil Code and Article 66 of the Interpretation of the Security System, when one account receivable is the underlying asset of a factoring, pledge, and transfer simultaneously, the People’s Court will determine the order of priority based on factors such as whether the registration of transfer has been completed, the time order of the registration, and the arrival time of the notice of the transfer to the debtor.

 In addition, regarding the mortgage and pledge securing the creditor’s claim, although these security rights are transferred to the transferee along with the creditor’s claim, the transferee’s right may not be able to confront a bona fide third party if no change of mortgage/pledge registration has been made to put the transferee’s right on public notice.